trow/BG1UBforEET/README.md

 BALDUR'S GATE, BALDUR'S GATE: TALES OF THE SWORD COAST, BALDUR'S GATE: THE ORIGINAL SAGA © 1998, 1999 BioWare Corp.
 All Rights Reserved.

-BG1 Unfinished Business is not developed, supported, or endorsed by BioWare or Interplay/Black Isle.
-All images and contents of this mod are copyright BioWare, Interplay/Black Isle or Wizards of the Coast.

 REDISTRIBUTION NOTE: BG1 Unfinished Business was created to be freely enjoyed by all Baldur's Gate gamers.
 BG1 Unfinished Business, however, may not be sold, published, compiled or redistributed in any form without the consent of its authors.

+BG1 Unfinished Business is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards of the Coast, Bioware, Interplay/Black Isle, or Beamdog.
+Portions of the materials used are property of Wizards of the Coast, Bioware, Interplay/Black Isle, or Beamdog. ©Wizards of the Coast LLC, Bioware/EA, Interplay/Black Isle, Beamdog.

 ## CREDITS